gxc-international-innovation-challenge/AlpineAthletes-Team-21-/README.md

 #### Tolga Kayapinar:
 from Munich, Germany

-5th semester bachelor student in business informatics at the Universty of Applied Sciences in Munich
+5th semester bachelor student in business informatics at the University of Applied Sciences in Munich

 ## The Challenge: